vmware-archive/kube-prod-runtime/docs/components.md

 #### Networking

-ExternalDNS requires access to the Kubernetes API and the a subset of the underlying platform's API in order to configure DNS.
+ExternalDNS requires access to the Kubernetes API and a subset of the underlying platform's API in order to configure DNS.

 #### Storage